 3. Weather conditions:

 Weather condition is a great factor that controls how much water you will be drinking.
-If the location where you will be hiking is under a hot and humid environment, then you will be needing plenty of water.
+If the location where you will be hiking is in a hot and humid environment, then you will be needing plenty of water.
 In such cases, you have to estimate that you might be drinking 4 cups in an hour.
 That is because hot conditions make you sweat a lot causing you to get dehydrated faster.

-On the other hand, if conditions of your hiking location are windy and cold you might just go with the calculations we mentioned earlier.
+On the other hand, if the conditions of your hiking location are windy and cold you might just go with the calculations we mentioned earlier.
 That is because your body will be concentrating on insulating and conserving heat as much as possible so you will not need water much.
 Yet, better be safe than sorry and carry enough amount so you don’t put yourself into any kind of potential risk.

 4. Check if the hiking location has a water source:

 If you think you have a heavy load on your back, and carrying a lot of water bottles is getting difficult then you need to check if your location has a water source.
-Finding a reliable water source is a great bonus as you will still have a backup if you run out of water source.
+Finding a reliable water source is a great bonus as you will still have a backup if you run out of water sources.

 Now, if you find a water source that is obviously from a stream, river, or lake.
 You cannot intake that water directly as it contains many microorganisms that can cause health issues that can be fatal.
 As a solution, you need to carry along with you a water filter that you can use for purifying.
 Water filters are lightweight ad small in dimension it will fit inside your backpack easily.